 All of the uses of data collection come into play only after the data has been analyzed.
 Ranging from the usage of a platform by customers to concerns about brands, to providing insights into the use of a social website, analyzing trends, posts, and more, data analysis is very important to an organization.

 When getting started with data collection for the first time, it can be quite overwhelming to sieve through the data collected.
 Also, until proven otherwise, every social media platform is important.
+To optimize your work consider using social media dashboard and learning how to build those dashboards.

 It is, however, very important to cater to Instagram.
 This is because data (see another use of data analysis) shows that Instagram has a per-follower engagement rate of 4.21%, which is 58 times higher than the engagement rate on Facebook and 120 times higher than that of Twitter.